 const VARIABLE_NAME_REGEX = '/[a-zA-Z_\x7f-\xff][a-zA-Z0-9_\x7f-\xff]*/'; ... $declaredType = implode(' ', $this->getPropertyTagValues($className, $propertyName, 'var')); $declaredType = trim(preg_replace(self::VARIABLE_NAME_REGEX, '', $declaredType), ' \\');

-Updated by Alexander Berl about 8 years ago
+Updated by Alexander Berl over 8 years ago

 - Assignee set to Alexander Berl

 Only loosely, my as #19079 refers to the validation, while this refers to the parsing of classes in the ReflectionService.
 So it only relates for those cases where the @var annotation wasn't parsed at all, because else one wouldn't even get to the validation step.